bindagearyan-bit/Python-Projects-/README.md

 # 🪨📄✂️ Rock Paper Scissors Game

-A Rock Paper Scissors game built in Python — playable in the terminal or as a web app using Flask.
+A Rock Paper Scissors game built in Python — playable in the terminal or as a full-featured web app using Flask.

+_Last updated: August 2026_

 ## 📌 About

-This project started as a simple command-line Rock Paper Scissors game and has grown into a more complete app with input validation, multiple game modes, score tracking, and a web-based UI.
+This project started as a simple command-line Rock Paper Scissors game and has grown into a complete web app with login, game modes, difficulty levels, dark/light theme, and animations.

 ## 🚀 Features

 - Play Rock, Paper, or Scissors against the computer
-- Choose input mode: type words (`rock`, `paper`, `scissor`) or numbers (`0`, `1`, `2`)
+- Choose input mode (terminal version): words (`rock`, `paper`, `scissor`) or numbers (`0`, `1`, `2`)
 - Choose match mode: **Best of 3** or **Best of 5**
 - Live score tracking (wins / losses / draws) throughout the match
 - Final match result summary (win, lose, or draw the overall match)
 - Colored terminal output using `colorama` (green for win, red for loss, cyan for draw)
 - Web-based version using Flask, with clickable buttons instead of typing
+- Simple login screen (enter your name to start playing)
+- **2 Player mode** — play against a friend on the same device, with both player names shown
+- **Difficulty mode** (vs Computer): Easy (random) or Hard (computer tracks your most common move and counters it)
+- **Dark mode / Light mode** toggle
+- Menu bar to switch game mode and difficulty mid-session
+- Animated UI: fade-ins, button pop effects, and a "battle" emoji clash animation on each round

 ## 🛠️ Tech Stack